AlexBulankou/ai-talk1/labinstructions.md

 Viewing overall application topology is important for an overview dashboard.

-1. Open **frontend** application by typing it's name in the search box.
+1. Open **frontend** application by typing its name in the search box.
 2. Select "Application Map" menu item
 3. Pin Application Map to the dashboard by clicking 📌 (:pushpin:) button
 5. Open default dashboard by clicking on "Microsoft Azure" title in the top left corner